-The roasted almond coated in milk chocolate, Almond Chocolate, also called Almond Choco, is one of the most beloved sweet treats in Japan and comes in 3 popular products.
+The roasted almond coated in a layer of milk chocolate, Almond Chocolate, or Almond Choco is one of the most loved sweets in Japan, which comes in 3 popular products.

-One is Almond Chocolate from Ezaki Glico that was released in 1958, another is Almond Chocolate introduced by Lotte in 1983, and the last is what I bought today, Meiji’s Almond Chocolate that went on the market in 1962.
+One is Almond Chocolate from Ezaki Glico, released in 1958, another by Lotte, released in 1983, and the last is what I bought today, Meiji’s Almond Chocolate that went on the market in 1962.

 Meiji Almond Chocolate

-This edition of Meiji Almond Chocolate has a limited design associated with The Olympic Games Tokyo 2020.
+This is a limited-time edition of Meiji Almond Chocolate, which has a design associated with The Olympic Games Tokyo 2020.

-The description on the back of the box says that the almond used in the egg shaped chocolate is selected by stricter standards than the ones defined by United States Department of Agriculture (U.S.D.A).
+The description on the back of the box says that the almond used in the chocolate ball is selected by stricter standards than the ones defined by the United States Department of Agriculture (U.S.D.A).

-According to the ingredient list, the Meiji Almond Chocolate consists of sugar, almond, whole milk powder, cacao mass, vegetable fat and oil, cocoa butter, milk sugar, reduced starch syrup, lecithin, flavoring, and glazing agent.
+Based on the labels, with 500 kcal per box (88 grams), the Meiji Almond Chocolate consists of sugar, almond, whole milk powder, cacao mass, vegetable fat, cocoa butter, milk sugar, reduced starch syrup, lecithin, flavoring, and glazing agent.